 A clever man, Ward mentioned he was in the “top 3% in the United States in science and math” before Gotham came calling.

 He spoke to Page Six in connection with his very own star on Hollywood’s Walk of fame.
-Ward and wife Tracy Posner also run a major dog rescue charity – Gentle Giants – and are behind the non-profit dog food line of the same name.
+Ward and his wife Tracy Posner also run a major dog rescue charity – Gentle Giants – and are behind the non-profit dog food line of the same name.
+In an appearance on Ellen, he shared that they’ve saved more than 15,000 dogs with their charity work.